February 25 - 28, 2019

 How Does it Work?

-The Hard-to-Place Cats Adoption Apprenticeship is five days, plus travel.
-Students will receive five inspiring days at Cat Town, in Oakland, California.
+The Hard-to-Place Cats Adoption Apprenticeship is four days, plus travel.
+Students will receive four inspiring days at Cat Town, in Oakland, California.
 These days will be packed with information that will provide a fresh and exciting outlook on how to foster hope, health and happiness for their hard to place cats.